AmberLett/sweng861-loginsetup/README.md

 Successfully log out by clicking the red log out button towards the center of the app.

+Security & Error Handing-
+OAuth tokens are securely managed by NextAuth.js.
+Environemnt variables are not commited to Github - .env.local resides in .gitignore User sessions are also stored server-side for security.

 You can start editing the page by modifying `app/page.js`.
 The page auto-updates as you edit the file.

 ## Learn More